Skip to content

 • If necessary: Proof of sufficient means of subsistence (salary slips, bank account statements, etc.)

-• If necessary: Proof of health insurance coverage (Austrian e-card, European Health Insurance Card, social insurance data sheet (“Versicherungsdatenauszug”) etc.) for the whole family
+• If necessary: Proof of health insurance coverage (Austrian e-card, European Health Insurance Card, social insurance data sheet (“Versicherungsdatenauszug”) etc.)

 • If necessary: Other relevant documents on your family status (birth certificate, etc.)

-Notes and Attention
+Notes and Warning

 • You are permitted to remain in Austria after submitting an application for a Residence Card.
 Third-country nationals who are allowed to travel to Austria without a visa still have to pay attention to the number of allowed visa-exempt days.
 It is no longer necessary to take this into consideration once the application has been submitted for the Residence Card.
+Other third-country nationals require a visa in order to be allowed to enter Austria at all.
+However, if you have submitted an application for a Residence Card and your visa expires during this time, you are still permitted to remain in Austria if the EU national in your family is entitled to reside in Austria as well.

-• After five years of residence in Austria, you are entitled to a so-called Permanent Residence Card (“Daueraufenthaltskarte“), for which you can submit an application to your Immigration and Residence Authority.
+• After five years of residence in Austria, you are entitled to a so-called Permanent Residence Card (“Daueraufenthaltskarte”), for which you can submit an application to your Immigration Authority.
 For this purpose, you will have to prove that you have actually lived in Austria for a period of at least five years and that you have had health insurance coverage during this time.

 • If personal documents are not available in German or English, they must be translated by a court-certified translator.